alttch/eva3/doc/api_tokens.rst

 * on any API key modification, which is token assigned to

-* on any user account modification, whom token is assigned to (if token was obtained with user credentials)
+* on any user account modification, which the token is assigned to (if token was obtained with user credentials)

 * the controller was restarted.